 DEIJ for Educators: Creating More Equitable School Environments

 Every student deserves culturally competent educators and pastoral staff who not only honor diverse identities, but who actively strive toward a more just and equitable world in their classrooms and beyond.
 This course aims to support international school counselors in promoting equity in their school communities.
 Our interactive course is designed to increase participants’ awareness of bias, discrimination, and privilege in their own lives, in the lives of their students, and in their school communities.Upon completion of the three-module series, participants will:Have a deeper understanding of the perspectives and experiences of both dominant and marginalized groups; develop awareness about the role they play in equity work; and be better equipped to provide tools for advocacy and leadership in doing anti-oppression work in the context of an international school.
-We believe that every student deserves culturally competent staff members in the school community who not only honor diverse identities, but who actively and continuously strive toward a more just and equitable school community.

 A. RESPONSIBILITY TO STUDENTS10.
 Underserved and At-Risk Populations School counselors:

 a.
 Strive to contribute to a safe, respectful, nondiscriminatory school environment in which all members of the school community demonstrate respect and civility.

 B. RESPONSIBILITIES TO PARENTS/ GUARDIANS, SCHOOL AND SELF

 2. Responsibilities to the School

 m.
 Promote cultural competence to help create a safer more inclusive school environment.